dropwizard/dropwizard/docs/source/manual/configuration.rst

 useDateHeader            true                Whether or not to add the ``Date`` header to each response. useForwardedHeaders      false               Whether or not to look at ``X-Forwarded-*`` headers added by proxies.
 See
                                              `ForwardedRequestCustomizer`_ for details.
+useProxyProtocol         false               Whether or not to accept PROXY protocol requests from a reverse proxy like HAProxy
+                                             `org.eclipse.jetty.server.ProxyConnectionFactory` supports v1 and v2
 httpCompliance           RFC7230             This sets the http compliance level used by Jetty when parsing http, this
                                              can be useful when using a non-RFC7230 compliant front end, such as nginx, which can produce multi-line headers when forwarding client certificates